Leave this site

 3.2.3 The Head of Professional Standards or designated deputy must be consulted in relation to any case where the discharge of a police probationer is being considered in relation to misconduct and they would determine a view of the allegations and establish next steps.

-3.2.4 Where the Head of Professional Standards or designated deputy has determined that the matter reaches the conduct threshold and to use Regulation 13, the formal process should be followed, holding a first meeting as set out below.
 3.2.5 Where the Head of Professional Standards or designated deputy has determined that the matter does not reach the conduct threshold, but it is recommended that Regulation 13 is used, the formal process should be followed, holding a first meeting as set out below.
-The Chair of the meeting may determine that an action plan and review period is appropriate, or they may decide to refer the Probationary Constable to the Chief Constable for a Regulation 13 Discharge.
+The Chair of the meeting may determine that an action plan and review period is appropriate, or they may decide to refer the probationary constable to the chief constable for a Regulation 13 Discharge.

 3.3 Regulation 12 of the Police (Amendment) Regulations 2003

-3.3.2 The line manager will need to submit a report via the L & D Inspector (or PSE equivalent) for consideration of an extension of the officer’s probationary period setting out the expected timescale for the required improvement to be achieved.
+3.3.2 The line manager will need to submit a report via the L & D inspector (or PSE equivalent) for consideration of an extension of the officer’s probationary period setting out the expected timescale for the required improvement to be achieved.

-3.3.3 The decision by a Chief Officer to extend a probationary period may be delegated to the Chief Superintendent, Head of L & D or designated deputy in their absence.
+3.3.3 The decision by a Chief Officer to extend a probationary period may be delegated to the chief superintendent, Head of L&D or designated deputy in their absence.
 Any requests for an extension would need to be properly set out with the appropriate rationale and would need to be submitted, approved and confirmed in writing to the officer, before the end of the relevant probationary period.

 3.4 Informal stage

-3.4.2 Where a line manager or Tutor identifies that a Probationary Constable is not making satisfactory progress, this should be dealt with as soon as the concerns arise.
-It may be appropriate to manage this by providing verbal feedback initially, giving the agreed support and advice.3.4.3 It may be appropriate to address concerns by giving the officer a supportive development plan or in the case of attendance concerns, an Attendance Support Meeting (ASM), setting out what improvement is required, the timescales to achieve this and what support will be provided during the supportive plan.
+3.4.3 It may be appropriate to address concerns by giving the officer a supportive development plan or attendance plan setting out what improvement is required, the timescales to achieve this and what support will be provided during the supportive plan.
 PIU will provide support and advice to the line manager.

-3.4.8 The standards of proof to be used at all meetings is the balance of probability, as with all conduct, performance and attendance matters.
+3.4.9 The standards of proof to be used at all meetings is the balance of probability, as with all conduct, performance and attendance matters.

 3.5 Stage one – Formal Regulation 13 meeting

-3.5.1 Following the decision to proceed to the formal process, the serving of the disclosure pack and the request for the Probationary Constable to provide a written response, L & D SLT will review all of the relevant information once the written response has been received.
-Advice may be sought from a HR Representative.
+3.5.1 Following the decision to proceed to the formal process, the serving of the disclosure pack and the request for the probationary constable to provide a written response, L&D SLT will review all of the relevant information once the written response has been received.
+Advice may be sought from a HR representative.

 3.5.2 A meeting then will be arranged: